This version is for browsers with a low level of support for CSS.

 The implementation of measures for the conservation of biodiversity has a long tradition in Switzerland.
 The Swiss hunting reserves were the first protected areas to have their status enshrined in law in 1875.
 Over the past 100 years, Switzerland has designated a range other protected areas, starting with the National Park (1914) and including areas as wide-ranging as amphibian spawning areas (2001) and dry meadows and pastures (2010).

-Through the monitoring of goal fulfilment, both scientific research and the OECD (Organisation for Economic Cooperation and Development) country reports highlight the fact that although the existing instruments and measures have been implemented well and in part with success in Switzerland, they are far from sufficient.
+Since 2011, in conjunction with the National Ecological Network (REN), the federal government has used spatial planning as a basis for better biodiversity monitoring.
+Both scientific research and the OECD (Organisation for Economic Cooperation and Development) country reports that measure progress in goal fulfilment highlight the fact that although the existing instruments and measures have been effectively implemented and partially successful in Switzerland, they are far from sufficient.
 They have not been able to stem the loss of habitats and the species that live in them or the deterioration in habitat quality.
-To ensure the long-term conservation of biodiversity and its ecosystem services, the Department of the Environment, Transport, Energy and Communications (DETEC) has been working on the Swiss Biodiversity Strategy on behalf of parliament since 2009.

 End Content Area